kyrikonis/PyEcog_Project/README.md

 Raw files must be converted to PyEcog's `.bin`/`.meta` format before use.
 Run **[`Notebooks/ConvertDataFigshare.ipynb`](Notebooks/ConvertDataFigshare.ipynb)** to convert all animals.

-To convert a single animal from the command line:
+To convert a single animal from the terminal:

 ```shell
 python -m pyecog2.convert_figshare_sleep_data <dat_file> <eeg_file> [output_folder]